-The kind of information that needs to be gathered and disseminated as part of safeguards implementation is well summarized in Table 10 of the ESMF, but it might be helpful to provide more guidance on how this information should be managed and processed.
+The kind of information that needs to be gathered and disseminated as part of safeguards implementation is well summarized in Table 10 of the ESMF (August 2016), but it might be helpful to provide more guidance on how this information should be managed and processed.
 The Safeguard Information System that is currently under design should also be helpful in fulfilling this requirement

-A Feedback and Grievance Redress Mechanism (FGRM) is under development for Ghana's REDD+ program, but it is not yet finalized and it has not been made public.
+A Feedback and Grievance Redress Mechanism (FGRM) is under development for Ghana's REDD+ program, and while a significant amount of detail is described in the ERPD, it is not yet finalized and it has not been made public.
 It will build on experience gained with various existing mechanisms described in the detailed assessment below.
+A notable change since the previous draft ERPD is the approach taken for an Alternative Dispute Resolution (ADR) under the Forestry Commission Act of 1999 rather than under the 2010 ADR Act, in order to have something in place in time for the full operation of the ER Program.

-While these safeguards criteria have been assessed as having been met (or N.A), since good progress has been made, the following key deficiencies should be addressed prior to ERPA signing: i) lack of FGRM specific to the Program area; ii) lack of benefit sharing mechanism for the Program; no clarity on access to adequate expertise and resources for the operation of the FGRM.
-The TAP notes that plans are already underway to address these deficiencies.
+While these safeguards criteria have been assessed as having been met (or N.A), since good progress has been made and documented in the final draft ER-PD, the following key deficiencies should be addressed prior to ERPA signing: i) lack of FGRM specific to the Program area; ii) lack of benefit sharing mechanism for the Program; no clarity on access to adequate expertise and resources for the operation of the FGRM.
+The TAP notes that plans are already underway to address these deficiencies, for example, there are operational guidelines for FGRM and training of Dispute Resolution Teams to use these guidelines is planned.